haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 * Can not search by types in the ticket dashboard
 * Export files support localization
 * Admin can see all projects in the organization not only their involved projects only
+* Do not display the changesets of Project type

 Version 6.0.0
 -------------